ShubhamTiwary914/NextCI-Jenkins/README.md

 # NextCI-Jenkins
-Next CI/CD Test with Jenkins with:
+Static Site CI/CD Test with Jenkins with:

-- Build: npx,
-- ESLINT: Linting,
-- Jest: Unit / API Tests &amp;
-- OWASP ZAP: Security Tests,
-- Deployment:  EC2 / ECS
+- Pull from Github -> Jenkins
+- Code Analysis: Sonarqube
+- Deploy on Docker(in EC2)